Natasha Alexenko, advocate for rape survivors, seen in 2016.

-Natasha Alexenko in 2016.
+Natasha Alexenko, advocate for rape survivors, seen in 2016.
 Credit: Barry Sloan

 Natasha Simone Alexenko was many things: a loving friend, a fierce advocate, and a courageous fighter.
 One thing she was not, however, was a victim, her friends and family said.

 "She wanted to make a difference.
-She wanted to make her journey and what she went through mean something more than being a survivor by helping others," said Alexenko's friend and former co-worker Melissa Parrott of Sayville.
+She wanted to make her journey and what she went through mean something more than being a survivor by helping others," said Alexenko's friend and former co-worker Melissa Parrott, of Sayville.

 "After you are sexually assaulted, your body is a crime scene.
-Knowing this, Natasha went straight to the ER and got a rape kit test done," said Parrott, who said Alexenko later learned her rape kit had sat untested for ten years.
+Knowing this, Natasha went straight to the ER and got a rape kit test done," said Parrott, who said Alexenko later learned her rape kit had sat untested for 10 years.

 Her attacker, Victor Rondon, already had DNA in the system and it was connected to Alexenko's rape in 2007.
-The finding of the DNA match as new evidence allowed police to arrest Rondon, who was indicted in one of the nation's first based on DNA evidence.
+The finding of the DNA match as new evidence allowed police to arrest Rondon, who was indicted in one of the nation's first cases based on DNA evidence.

 In 2008, according to a Newsday story, Rondon, then 45, was convicted of rape, sodomy and other charges.
 He becomes eligible for parole in 2057, Newsday reported.

-"I was an attorney at the time and I helped with the legal requirements to get the organization started as well as helped to design strategies for the organization to best serve survivors," said Murray of Eastport.
+"I was an attorney at the time and I helped with the legal requirements to get the organization started as well as helped to design strategies for the organization to best serve survivors," said Murray, of Eastport.
 "At the time she was a lone voice in the woods, but more and more organizations came to the same conclusion.
 I think that was due to her diligence and advocacy."

 Thanks to several grants, including partnerships with the Joyful Heart Foundation, Alexenko traveled all over the world to raise awareness for sexual assault survivors and rape kit backlogging.